 Shark Bay (Thian Og)

-Shark Bay, also sometimes known as Thian Og or Rocky Bay, is one of the most famous snorkel spots on Koh Tao, and is visited by most companies offering round island snorkel trips.
+Also sometimes known as Thian Og or Rocky Bay, is one of the most famous snorkel spots on Koh Tao, and is visited by most companies offering round island snorkel trips.
 Shark Bay itself is very shallow, and as such is not great for scuba diving.
-So it is visited almost exclusively by snorkelers and is the best place on Koh Tao to see blacktip reef sharks.
+This destination is primarily frequented by snorkelers and stands out as the premier spot on Koh Tao for observing blacktip reef sharks.

 Access